gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

     ngx.req.set_uri_args({ a = 3, b = "hello world" })

-where in the latter case, this method will automatically escape argument keys and values according to the URI escaping rule.
+where in the latter case, this method will escape argument keys and values according to the URI escaping rule.

 Multi-value arguments are also supported: